 ***Hear author Bill Eggers keynote our Government Innovators Virtual Summit on 9/10 – free RSVP ****

-Over the long weekend, I read Bill Eggers' latest "The Solution Revolution: How Business, Government, and Social Enter...."
-Bill is one of the top thought-leaders in the government space so I'm always eager to read his take on the latest trends (if you haven't already, I highly encourage you to read his past books like Government 2.0 and If We Put a Man on the Moon: Getting Big Things Done in Government)
+Over the long weekend, I read Bill Eggers’ latest “The Solution Revolution: How Business, Government, and Social Enterprises are Teaming Up to Solve the World’s Largest Problems.”
+Bill is one of the top thought-leaders in the government space so I’m always eager to read his take on the latest trends (if you haven’t already, I highly encourage you to read his past books like Government 2.0 and If We Put a Man on the Moon: Getting Big Things Done in Government)

 The thesis of The Solution Revolution is that in today’s era of fiscal constraints, government can no longer tackle social problems alone but instead we need a more collaborative environment bringing together business, government, philanthropy, and social enterprise converge to solve big problems and create public value.
 In this book, Eggers lays out this argument and provides compelling case studies plus takeaways for government leaders.

 Here are my favorite five lessons from the book:

 1) Power of Incentives – I love the example of Recyclebank from the book.
 To encourage recycling, the company works with local waste companies to help measure how much people recycle.
 They use this data to make recycling a game where you can compare with your neighbors and win prizes like gift cards for being a great recycler.